 Have you ever been excited to rip into a gorgeously wrapped Christmas gift, only to be disappointed by what was inside?
 If so, you’re not alone.
-It’s a struggle to keep a pleasant expression when staring up at you is a gift card to a weight loss program.
+It’s a struggle to keep a pleasant expression when staring up at you is a gift card to a weight loss program or a hideous looking scarf you'd never want to be seen in.

 Almost everyone will receive a bad Christmas gift at least once.
 But seriously?
 Who would give such a thoughtless thing during a joyous occasion?